-Tax filing via electronic channels has become more simplified in the last few years, especially with recent integration opportunities available through the Canada Revenue Agency (CRA) and increasing sophistication of online tax software.
+Tax filing via electronic channels has become more simplified in the last few years, especially with recent integration opportunities available through the Canada Revenue Agency (CRA) and the increasing sophistication of online tax software.

-Depending on your circumstances this year, you may be able to file your returns yourself using a paid tax software, free of charge at a tax preparation clinic, or may choose to hire an accountant.
+Depending on your circumstances this year, you may be able to file your returns yourself using paid tax software, free of charge at a tax preparation clinic, or you may choose to hire an accountant.

 For those intending to use the DIY option, this is where TurboTax comes into play!